By Nancy E. Brown

 Pobre Pendejo, why did you run?

-About the Author: Nancy E. Brown is 82 years young, and loves southwestern history.
+About the Author: Nancy E. Brown is 82 years young (when submitted in 2004), and loves southwestern history.
 Her and her husband, Clyde, along with their family, love to tramp around old mines, ghost towns, abandoned houses, and cemeteries.
-Both she, and Clyde, at age 84, stay young by riding their 4 wheelers and spending their vacations at such places as Doubtful Canyon, Steins Peak and the Butterfield Stage Road.
+Both she, and Clyde, at age 84, stay young by riding their 4 wheelers and spending their vacations at such places as Doubtful Canyon, Steins Peak, and the Butterfield Stage Road.
 Approaching their 64th anniversary, Nancy and Clyde used to live in Arizona but now reside near Reserve, New Mexico.
 Over the years they have enjoyed numerous excursions in the southwest.